 - Property Reutilization and Disposal Section (PRDS)

 Quarterly News Letter - Property Management Branch

-Click on Newsletter (2017 Fourth Quarter) to download and view the latest edition.
+Click on Newsletter (2018 First Quarter) to download and view the latest edition.

 - Determining Requirements

 - Determining Sources

 - Agency inventories;